A Basic Compositional Model for Spiking Neural Networks: Theorems for General Composition

-Lemma~\ref{lem: compose-out} seems to be a nice statement of how the probabilities decompose, and we generalize this in Lemma~\ref{lem: compose-out-2}.
-However, it is not in exactly the right form to actually prove the compositionality of $Beh_2$.
-For this, we need a technical modification of the lemma.
+Lemma~\ref{lem: compose-out} is a nice statement of how the probabilities decompose, and we generalize this in Lemma~\ref{lem: compose-out-2}.
+However, it is not quite in the right form to prove compositionality of $Beh_2$.
+This is because the expressions on the right-hand-side calculate conditional probabilities for $\beta \lceil N^1_{out}$ and $\beta \lceil N^2_{out}$, which describe behavior of only output neurons of the two networks, whereas $Beh_2$ is defined in terms of probabilities for traces that include inputs as well as outputs.
+So, we need a technical modification of the lemma.